 Ed has one dimly lit room covered with white on black drawings.
 The drawings are largely abstract but recall erotic Hindu art.
 The other room features a white Sultan’s tent, anchored by rocks, within which is a village of glass homes.
 A haunting, droning soundtrack accompanies a shadow-show of First Nations figures.

-The Gallery is filled with people, mostly parents and friends, for the graduating exhibit.
+The Gallery is filled with people, mostly parents and friends, for our graduating exhibit.
 There is some sort of commotion in the room to the left.
 One woman is overheard saying “Someone should call the police.”
 A young man is kneeling on the floor in front of a wooden chair.
 He recites lines that are graphic and melodramatic.
 Once in a while he yells out “He died!” and smashes the chair with the rock.
 Splinters from the chair fly off.
 I recognize the young man.
 It is me.